ayushgoel/wtb/presentation.md

 }
 ```

+---
+class: center, middle

-Finally no trace of Core data!
+##Finally no trace of Core data!

 ???
 explain a bit about associatedType and how it is to be implemented by conforming classes.